When to use Low-Code to Build Custom Internal Software aka Internal Tools

-Today you’re going to find out why you should be using low-code apps to build internal tools.
+Today you’ll find out why you should use low-code apps to build internal tools.
 By leveraging the speed and cost benefits of the new range of low and no-code tools available, you can use your expertise to deliver applications faster than ever before.

 As a developer, low-code apps may seem to take away a lot of the legwork and ownership of your applications.
 After all, you can’t beat the feeling of building an app from scratch, crafting every feature yourself.

 No-code apps let you develop applications with no coding whatsoever.
 That’s great for people with no development skills at all, but it means you’re strictly limited to the features provided for you, usually in the form of a drag-and-drop interface.
 For example, this no-code interactive content builder helps marketers with zero coding knowledge to create and publish quizzes, chatbots, etc. in minutes.

 Low-code development still requires code but handles the bulk of the application for you, enabling you to concentrate on implementing the task-specific logic you need.
 With low-code, you can rely on the platform to deal with common tasks that you don’t need to customize and focus your efforts on the core functionality or differentiated business logic.

 Studies suggest an average of eight apps are used by a typical enterprise employee every day.
-In larger organizations, there can be hundreds of internal tools used by various departments.
+In larger organizations, hundreds of internal tools can be used by various departments.

 In the US alone, companies spend around $300 billion per year on internal apps.
 Building and maintaining those is a lot of work, so anything you can do to make it quicker is a plus.